SystemsApproach/private5g/software/gitops.rst

   Note: The set of bundles included in the *aether-apps* repo is not complete.
 Adding the missing pieces (e.g., the monitoring subsystem) is still work-in-progress.

+To convince yourself that Fleet deploys the same artifacts as the Makefile, note the correspondence between the Fleet-specific files in `aether-apps` and the various configuration files in `aether-onramp`.
+Using the SD-Core app in the 2.1 release of Aether as an example, you will see that the `sd-core-5g-values.yaml` files in both `aether-apps` and `aether-onramp` are nearly identical.
+Both override the default value file supplied by the correponding Helm Chart with deployment-specific details.
+The only difference is that the latter still contains variables that the Makefile must resolve (e.g., `${NODE_IP}` and `${DATA_IFACE}`) before calling Helm, whereas with the latter, you (as the operator) are responsible for specifying all deployment-specific details.
+Similarly, note that `fleet.yaml` in `aether-apps` specifies the same information as in `aether-onramp/configs/release-2.1` (e.g., the version of the Helm Chart and the name of the values override file to use).
+The main difference is that `aether-apps` uses Fleet-specific syntax for the information, whereas `aether-onramp` is ad hoc.